handeyeco/react-scroll-into-view/README.md

 A thought experiment inspired by Code Daily's article on [creating a reusable scroll list component](https://codedaily.io/tutorials/8/Build-a-Reusable-Scroll-List-Component-with-Animated-scrollTo-in-React).

-Currently has a memory leak, but could be related to React itself: https://github.com/facebook/react/issues/16087.

 This isn't meant to be in production.
 Some safety checks need to be in place first.
 Use/copy at your own risk.

 ## Concept